kitex-contrib/xds/README.md

 To match the rule defined in VirtualService, we can use `client.WithTag(key, val string)` or `callopt.WithTag(key, val string)`to specify the tags, which will be used to match the rules.

+* Set key and value to be "stage" and "canary" to match the above rule defined in VirtualService.
 ```
 client.WithTag("stage", "canary")
+callopt.WithTag("stage", "canary")
 ```

 ## Example